ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S3_terraform-03_Data_Sources_Remote_Backend_Provisioners/README.md

-# Hands-on Terraform-03 : Terraform Data Sources, Remote Backend and Provisioners.
+# Hands-on Terraform-03: Terraform Data Sources, Remote Backend, and Provisioners.

-Purpose of the this hands-on training is to give students the knowledge of terraform data sources, remote backend and provisioners in Terraform.
+The purpose of this hands-on training is to give students the knowledge of Terraform data sources, remote backend, and provisioners in Terraform.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

 - Use terraform data sources.
 - Create a remote backend.